claygarrett/PseudoSwift/README.md

 ### First Question: How's this all glued together?

-First of all, the closure isn't returning anything and none of the lines are type-dependent on another one.
+The closure isn't returning anything, there's no assignment going on, and none of the lines inside of it are type-dependent on each other.
 How is this all glued together inside the `Function` class?

 #### Function Builders